-Fourteen new non-indigenous species (NIS) or cryptogenic species (CS) have appeared for the first time in the Baltic Sea during the assessment period 2011-2015.
+Twelve new non-indigenous species (NIS) or cryptogenic species (CS) have appeared for the first time in the Baltic Sea during the assessment period 2011-2016.

-The assessment units in which new NIS/CS for the Baltic Sea have been detected are Kattegat, Great Belt, Kiel Bay, Bay of Mecklenburg, Arkona Basin, Bornholm Basin, Gdansk Basin and Gulf of Riga.
-The new NIS have been detected both through regular environmental monitoring activities, but in many cases based on incidental sightings.
+The Baltic Sea assessment units in which these new NIS/CS have been detected are the Kattegat, Great Belt, Kiel Bay, Bay of Mecklenburg, Arkona Basin, Bornholm Basin and Gulf of Riga.
+The new NIS have been detected both through regular environmental monitoring activities, and in many cases based on incidental sightings.
 The data have been verified by national experts.
 Monitoring is not considered to sufficiently cover all areas of the Baltic Sea and hot spot areas for new introductions (e.g. ports) to allow for the conclusion that in areas where no new NIS have been observed there have not been any new introductions.

-Key message figure 1: Status assessment results based evaluation of the indicator 'Trends in arrival of new non-indigenous species'.
+Key message figure 1.
+Status assessment results based evaluation of the indicator 'Trends in arrival of new non-indigenous species'.
 The assessment is carried out using Scale 1 HELCOM assessment units (defined in the HELCOM Monitoring and Assessment Strategy Annex 4).
-Click to enlarge.
+Click here to access

-The trend in new NIS has been increasing since the beginning of the 1900s, indicating a sub-GES status in the entire Baltic Sea in the period leading up to 2015, however, there has been a slight decrease in the number of new NIS in recent years (HELCOM, 2014a).
-The heavy maritime activity in the Baltic Sea is linked to the number of NIS invading the area.
+The trend in arrival of new NIS has been increasing since the beginning of the 1900s, indicating a degraded status in the entire Baltic Sea during the period leading up to 2016.
+However, there has been a slight decrease in the number of new NIS detected in recent years (HELCOM, 2014a).
+The heavy maritime activity in the Baltic Sea is linked to the number of NIS detected in the region.

 The indicator is applicable in the waters of all countries bordering the Baltic Sea and operational only in the assessed areas due to availability of monitoring data.

-NIS and CS comprise not only the established organisms but all new species even if they will not establish; also species that do not establish self-sustaining populations are regarded as failed management.
+NIS and CS comprise not only the established organisms but all new species even if they will not establish as species that do not establish self-sustaining populations are also regarded as failed management.
 Thus, the number of NIS and CS evaluates the successfulness of preventive management as well as the status of the ecosystem by indicating the areas where the level of unpredictable risk is high.

 D2 Non-indigenous species